jxsl13/kcauth/README.md

 The second workflow is where you pass your credentials to the application and the application fetches multiple tokens from your keycloak and caches them locally.
 After the initial setup, the application doe snot prompt for any user credentials anymore.

+The most convenient way to use this library is to use the **auth** subpackage which provides a single function that allows you to do all of the login steps necessary in order to fetch an offline token either via the browser in case you have a display of via command line prompts that take your user's credentials, fetch th ekeylcoak tokens and wipe those credentials from memory for good.

+This one step authentification is shown in the example below.

 # Example usage in combination with the  simple-configo library